cthoyt/orcidio/README.md

 ## Screenshot

-In this Protege screenshot, you can see that the named individuals are available:
+In this Protégé screenshot, you can see that the named individuals are available:

 ![](img/screenshot-1.png)

-You can see anywhere in Protege you use ORCID URIs, they will get shown with their labels and linked back to the named individuals.
+You can see anywhere in Protégé you use ORCID URIs, they will get shown with their labels and linked back to the named individuals.

 ![](img/screenshot-2.png)